didenko/http_plug/readme.md

 purpose
 =======

-When troubleshooting network configuration I needed a porocess I knew was listening on a specific TCP port to test firewall configuration.
+When troubleshooting network configuration I needed a process I knew was listening on a specific TCP port to test firewall configuration.
 Windows did not seem to have a simple way of doing that.

 binaries
 ========